-The ISHARE scheme should only apply to the topics of identification, authentication and authorization in the context of finding and exchanging data.
+The iSHARE scheme should only apply to the topics of identification, authentication and authorisation in the context of finding and exchanging data.
 An important part of the discussion in the Functional working group should focus on the legal framework - i.e. on what can(not) be done with provided data.

-- 3. Reuse existing buildings blocks where possible - a.
-The iSHARE scheme should build on existing initiatives that fit with the goals of iSHARE where possible; - b.
+3. Reuse existing buildings blocks where possible

+- b.
 The iSHARE scheme should only draft a new solution when no existing initiatives or standards are sufficient to serve the goals of the iSHARE scheme. - 4.
-Ready for international use

-The iSHARE scheme should, as far as possible, build on international open standards and best practices to cater for application in - and compatibility with - the international context.

-5. Agnostic towards nature and contents of data

-The iSHARE scheme should be agnostic to the nature and contents of the data exchanged within iSHARE.

-- 6. Authorization principles - Authorizations should always be governed by to the following principles: - a.
+Ready for international use - The iSHARE scheme should, as far as possible, build on international open standards and best practices to cater for application in and compatibility with the international context. - 5.
+Agnostic towards nature and contents of data - The iSHARE scheme should be agnostic to the nature and contents of the data exchanged within iSHARE. - 6.
+Authorisation principles - Authorisations should always be governed by to the following principles: - a.
 Need to know: a subject should only have access to the information that is needed and nothing more - b.
-Least privilege: only the minimum level of authorizations should be assigned to a subject - 7. iSHARE environment is based on existing standards - The iSHARE environment will be built upon existing standards and specifications listed in the section about relevant technical standards.
+Least privilege: only the minimum level of authorisations should be assigned to a subject - 7. iSHARE environment is based on existing standards - The iSHARE environment will be built upon existing standards and specifications listed in the section about relevant technical standards.
 8. Simplicity